12vblanco/usteState_animation/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A form with an icon to show or hide the form onClick using useState and animationon.
+A form with an icon to show or hide the form onClick using useState and inline conditional style transitions.